Winona, Ontario: History

 Winona's first settlers built a farming hamlet called "the Fifty" close to the creek of that name and tight to the waterfront.
 Winona's centre shifted in the late 19th century away from the water and the creek to a new central place built around the railway and roads, and tied together by Winona (then called Station) Road.
 Later, the focus shifted in favour of Highway 8, the escarpment, and Winona Road.

 Winona was part of the township of Saltfleet.
 On January 1, 1974, it became part of the New Town of Stoney Creek.
 Stoney Creek became a city in 1985.
 Fifteen years later, it was forcibly merged with the City of Hamilton by order of the Ontario government.

 ED Smith and Sons dominated the economy and society of Winona from 1890 to 1980.
 E. D. Smith, a businessman and politician, founded the E.D.
 Smith food company in 1882 when he started making jam out of left over fruit.
 He opened his first jam factory in 1904.

 John Willson, the first speaker of the Legislative Assembly of Upper Canada, moved to Saltfleet Township (Winona) from New Jersey in the 1790s.
 He became a justice of the peace for Gore District (present day Hamilton, Ontario) in 1811.
 His son Hugh Bowlby Wilson was born in Winona and fought in the 3rd Gore Regiment during the Rebellion of 1837 before going on to practice law.
 In 1849, during the annexationist movement he became editor of the newspaper The Independent, which supported the movement.

 Government

-Formerly part of Saltfleet Township and the City of Stoney Creek until amalgamation in 2001, Winona is represented locally by Jeff Beattie, the councillor for Ward 10 on Hamilton City Council.
+Formerly part of Saltfleet Township and the City of Stoney Creek until amalgamation in 2001, Winona is represented locally by the councillor for Ward 10 on Hamilton City Council.
 Additionally, Winona forms part of the federal and provincial electoral districts of Hamilton East-Stoney Creek.
 At the federal level, it is represented by Conservative Member of Parliament Ned Kuruc, who worked as a mortgage specialist, entrepreneur and cannabis brand owner before entering politics.
-At the provincial level, it is represented by Progressive Conservative Neil Lumsden, a former Canadian Football League Player who serves as the Minister of Sport.
+At the provincial level, it is represented by Progressive Conservative Jeff Beattie.